 Buying a second-hand car

+How to buy a second hand car… From a bloke down the pub?
+From the internet?
 If you can't afford a new car, or the idea of getting any scratches on your brand new baby is far too stressful, then buying a used car may be your best option.
-But what are your rights when buying second-hand and how do you know where to buy one and what to look out for?
+But what are your rights when buying second hand and where should you look?
+Read on to find out what to look for when buying a second hand car.

 Do I need to be careful about buying a second-hand car?